nrfconnect/sdk-nrf/samples/net/https_client/README.rst

 After programming the sample to your development kit, test it by performing the following steps:

-1. Connect the USB cable and power on or reset your DK.
+1. |connect_kit|
 #.
+Power on or reset the kit.
+#. |connect_terminal|
-Open a terminal emulator and observe that the sample starts, provisions certificates, connects to the network and to example.com, and then sends an HTTP HEAD request.
+#.
+Observe that the sample starts, provisions certificates, connects to the network and to example.com, and then sends an HTTP HEAD request.
 #.
 Observe that the HTTP HEAD request returns ``HTTP/1.1 200 OK``.

 Sample output